 The modern chromatic harp (6/6) : two rows of strings cross each other.
 Each side has 6 strings per octave as opposed to 7 and 5 (chromatic harp “Pleyel”).
 Whereas the logic of the Pleyel harp can be compared to a piano, with 7 white and 5 black keys per octave, the 6/6 chromatic harp has no “favourite key” – F# major is technically as easy or difficult to play as C major!

-A shape (fingering) corresponds to a sound / melodic experience, and transposing seems more obvious, seen the symmetry – transposing any given shape means either to give it a parallel shift, or to mirror it, the crossing line of the strings being the mirror .
+A shape (fingering) corresponds to a sound / melodic experience, and transposing seems more obvious, seeing the symmetry – transposing any given shape means either to give it a parallel shift, or to mirror it, the crossing line of the strings being the mirror .
 To reach both sides with both hands, we usually play in the middle of the harp, close to the crossing point, with a mixed “thumbs up and thumbs down” technique.

 The harp on these pictures was made by Henrik Schupp (Hamburg).
-I’m very slow finding my way around this instrument as I am self taught.
-Seeing Christoph playing his harp did of course inspire me at the very start (especially the idea of using the 5th finger), as much as the Belgian Pleyel harp players such as Cecile Marichal and Paola Chatelle.
-A big influence on my playing of course are the classical Pedal harp lessons I got from the Belgian harpist Sophie Hallynck many years ago.
+I’m taking my time finding my way around this instrument as I am completely self taught.
+Seeing Christoph playing his harp did of course inspire me at the very start (especially the idea of using the 5th finger), as much as the Belgian Pleyel harp players Cecile Marichal and Paola Chatelle.
+A big influence on my playing were the classical pedal harp lessons I got from the Belgian harpist Sophie Hallynck many years ago.
 I also get inspiration from previous guitar and piano experience which lead me to “think outside the box” when it comes to fingerings and hand positions, which is of course a lot of fun!

-The chromatic harp can be heard with a Jazz tune on Amala’s new CD “resonance” (release june 2016) ; see also https://www.youtube.com/watch?v=ovU596wlw38
+The chromatic harp can also be heard with a Jazz tune on Amala’s CD “resonance” (2016) ; see https://www.youtube.com/watch?v=ovU596wlw38